JiaoLab2021/SynDiv/README.md

 * `refgenome.fa`
 * `configure.txt`

-`EVG` automatically selects suitable software based on the genome, mutation and sequencing data.
-If desired, users can also use the `"--software"` command to specify their preferred software.
-The default running command is as follows:

 ```shell
 ulimit -n 50000
 SynDiv -r refgenome.fa -c configure.txt --prefix SynDiv --jobs 80 --threads 50 &